Moonzel/Godot-PerfBullets/addons/PerfBullets/README.md

 13. Select the Spawner and go to the Signals tab
 14. Add the `bullet_hit` signal to the node that will handle what happens to the bullet.
 	- There is the option to add multiple signals to the same function.
- 	- When going to add the signal to the node that recieves the signal, press the button that says `pick`.
+ 	- When going to add the signal to the node that receives the signal, press the button that says `pick`.
 	- Then press the function you wish to add it to, allowing for multiple Spawners to use the same signal.